 - Easy to transfer between operating systems.

-- Easier to learn and write.
+- The syntax is easier to learn and write.

 - Scripts can be used as a prototype for programs, saving time on test projects.